odk-x/docs/odkx-src/tables-sample-app-custom-home.rst

     :alt: Tables Sample Application Home
     :class: device-screen-vertical

-ODK-X Tables allows your organization to customize the home screen of your Data Management Application.
-By default Tables will only show a list of the data tables defined on the device (called the *Table Manager*).
+:doc:`tables` allows your organization to customize the home screen of your Data Management Application.
+By default Tables will only show a list of the data tables defined on the device (called the `Table Manager <https://docs.odk-x.org/tables-managing/#table-manager>`_).
 But with a custom home screen your organization can implement their own complex workflow and look-and-feel with HTML, CSS, and JavaScript.
 An example of this is what is displayed after downloading the sample application.

 .. note::